-At December 31, 2020, Acceleware's financial liabilities are all due within one year, with the exception of lease obligations (see note 9).
+At December 31, 2021, Acceleware's financial liabilities are all due within one year, with the exception of lease obligations (see note 8) and decommissioning liabilities (see note 9).

 17. Capital risk management

 Capital disclosures provide information about (i) the Company's objectives, policies, and processes for managing capital, (ii) quantitative data about what the Company regards as capital, (iii) whether the Company has complied with any capital requirements, and (iv) if it has not complied, the consequences of such non-compliance.